kolhesamiksha/Hybrid-Search-RAG/README.md

 ### Mlflow logged Metrices and Params

-- You get all parameters relevant to track your experiements and register best model logged
+- You can get all relevant parameters to track your experiements, accuracy and register the Best Model...

+> Note: To register the best model after experimentation, please run `python examples/custom_mlflow_rag_model_logging.py`, this will logged the RAG model and you can serve that as API for your production usecase.

 ![image](https://github.com/user-attachments/assets/5306c077-d5de-4c19-89b8-cd1be4483dc2)